akielaries/openGPMP/README.md

 Work in progress repository turning the original Python based projects for CS 499 Contemporary Developments, Deep Learning, into a reusable C++ package.

-Implementation of several statistical algorithms used for deep learning.
+Implementation of several algorithms used in deep learning.

 # Methods
 ## Cross Validation